MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/create-and-deploy-custom-entity-extractors.md

 ## Before you begin
 <a name="begin"> </a>

-Before you begin this operation, you must have have in place:
+Before you begin this operation, you must have in place:

 - A Search service application